joinpursuit/Pursuit-Core-iOS/lessons/unit9/syntax/README.md

 The above variables live in the `stack`, where it is easily accessible within the function they're declared in.

 ### Pointers
 `Pointers` are basically variables that live in the `stack` that point to a value that lives in the `heap`.
+The difference between declaring

+They're also the only way you can declare objects, such as class or string instances.

 ```objc
 // These are local variables